Four Strategies For Writing Convincing Dialogue

-When it comes to writing dialogue for a story, it’s important to make it believable.
-Believeable doesn’t mean “lifelike,” though.
+When it comes to writing convincing dialogue for a story, it’s important to make it believable.
+Believable doesn’t mean “lifelike,” though.
 So what does it mean?

-Attribution tags can be used in a variety of ways.
-In the Harry Potter series and other works, J.K.
-Rowling typically uses simple “said” attributions so the reader can primarily focus on the dialogue and largely ignore the rest of the sentence that falls outside the quotation marks.
-This is one of the techniques that make this book an “easy read,” especially for children.
+In the Harry Potter series, for instance, J.K.
+Rowling typically uses simple “said” tags so the reader can primarily focus on the spoken dialogue and largely ignore the rest of the sentence that falls outside the quotation marks.
+This is one of the techniques that make this book an easy read, especially for younger readers.

 Here is an example scene that could be very boring if it weren’t for the description mixed in to help orient the reader: